Demon-King169/GambleBot/README.md

-# MessageWatcher
+# Gambler

-This is a Discord bot that can start time limited gambles with custom prizes.
+This is a Discord bot that can start time limited gambles with custom prizes and coin based gambles like roulette, dice, or coin flip.

 ## Setup